pondix/mongo-shard/README.md

 Step 3:
 - Run "stop_instances" when done to 'gracefully' shutdown the instances

-Note: When first starting the cluster you will need to create the replicaset and shards however these scripts will create the required directories and allow you to easily start / stop the processes.
+Note: When first starting the cluster you will need to initialize the replicaset and create the 2x shards which will consist of 3x mongod processes per replicaset.
+These scripts create the required directories and allow you to easily start / stop the processes.